jaimetur/PhotoMigrator/README.md

 The Script is Multi-Platform and Multi-Architecture, and has been designed to be run directly within a Linux Server or NAS such as Synology NAS (Compatible with DSM 7.0 or higher), so feel free to download the version according to your system.

-## Download Latest Version:
+## Download:
-Download the script either Linux, MacOS or Windows version (for both x64/amd64 or arm64 architectures) as you prefer directly from following links:
+Download the tool either for Linux, MacOS or Windows version (for both x64/amd64 or arm64 architectures) as you prefer directly from following links:

 **Linux:**:
   - [Download AMD 64 bits version](https://github.com/jaimetur/CloudPhotoMigrator/releases/download/3.0.0/CloudPhotoMigrator_v3.0.0-beta-01_linux_amd64.zip)